filimo/ReaderTranslator/README.md

 # ReaderTranslator
 **using SwiftUI, Combine, Catalyst and others new features that annonced at WWDC 2019**

+## Help
+### If you like this project you can ✭ it.
+It will allow to pay attention other developers.
+Perhaps they will be interesting to know more about SwiftUI, Combine and other WWDC 2019 features in practice or using the features offered by this project. <br> I see 100 regualr visits and 10 clones pre day.

 ## Support
 I created Telegram group https://t.me/ReaderTranslator to support this project.
 Where you can ask help questions and offer new features.